outr/scribe/README.md

 in Scala itself, giving the developer the freedom to use whatever configuration framework, if any, they should choose to use.

+## TODO
+- HTML logging
+- Create additional logging that is multi-line, but doesn't automatically break to second line
+- ANSI detection

 ## Availability

 Scribe is available on the JVM, Scala.js, and ScalaNative with cross-compiling for Scala 2.12, 2.13, and 3